If you are interested in a 200 amp TIG welder, you may have two welders on your list: the Eastwood TIG 200 AC/DC and the Lincoln Square Wave TIG 200.

 This welder is more expensive than the Eastwood unit.
 But the Square Wave TIG 200 also comes with a stick electrode holder in the box.

-For a straightforward, easy to use welder, the Square Wave TIG 200 offers reliable performance for first-time welders, auto enthusiasts, teachers, and DIYers.
-The 25% @ 200A (230V) duty cycle is low and prevents it from being used in industrial or high production situations.
+For a straightforward, easy-to-use welder, the Square Wave TIG 200 offers reliable performance for first-time welders, auto enthusiasts, teachers, and DIYers.
+But the 25% @ 200A (230V) duty cycle is low and prevents it from being used in industrial or high production situations.